In collaboration with Reflections Holiday Parks

 Let me take you on a tour and I’ll show you what I mean.

-At Reflections Holiday Parks Lennox Head we stayed in a Deluxe Villa that sleeps four.
-It was more than just a square box with a few beds, this cabin was impressive Lennox Head holiday accommodation, particularly for a family on a budget.
+At Reflections Holiday Parks Lennox Head we stayed in a Deluxe Villa that sleeps four, Lennox head cabins with a whole lot of class!
+It was more than just a square box with a few beds; this cabin was impressive Lennox Head holiday accommodation, particularly for a family on a budget.
 The cabin had two bedrooms with an adjoining bathroom and was very clean and modern.
 The bathroom was a good size to accommodate a family, but if you have little ones, it only has a shower.
 Complimentary toiletries like soap, shampoo and conditioner made a nice touch.

 The villa had everything we needed including all linen, ironing board, iron, pots and pans, utensils, cutlery, crockery, toaster and kettle.
 I was somewhat nervous though; I had to let Master E use the crockery because they didn’t have any plastic cups, plates and cups for kids so I’d recommend bringing your own along.